LaciaRD000/alice/README.md

 # Alice Project
-This is discord bot by xeradov2
+This is discord bot
+Created by xeradov2